Scottish heart disease statistics

-- In 2020/21, 93% of people survived 30 days or more following their first heart attack compared with 91% a decade earlier.
+- In 2021/22, 92% of people survived 30 days or more following their first heart attack, which is largely unchanged over the past decade.

 Heart disease is a broad term for a variety of conditions that affect the structure and function of the heart.
 The most common type of heart disease is coronary heart disease (CHD) where the blood vessels carrying oxygen-rich blood (coronary arteries) to the heart muscle become narrowed or blocked.
 If insufficient blood reaches the heart muscle the result can be damage to the heart muscle which is known as a heart attack.

 Heart failure is the consequence of failure of the ability of the heart muscle to pump blood efficiently.
 This can be caused by a heart attack but there are a number of other causes of heart failure (including disease of the heart valves, lung disease, heavy alcohol use and infections affecting the heart).

 Scotland has a high prevalence of the risk factors (external website) associated with CHD, such as smoking, poor diet and physical inactivity.
 Despite a substantial reduction in the rate of death from coronary heart disease (CHD) over the last decade, it remains one of the leading causes of death in Scotland (Health of Scotland’s population - Mortality Rates) (external website).
 Overall, it is estimated that around 7% of men and 4% of women are living with CHD (Scottish Health Survey 2021 (external website)).
 Treating and preventing heart disease is a national clinical priority for Scotland, as outlined in the Heart Disease Action Plan (external website).
 Please see News and Updates section of our website for more details.